Many of us run to the store and buy a bag of charcoal without even thinking about what they buy.

 For grilling instead of slow cooking use a little more and wait till they are nice and grey colored for the optimum grill temperature.

-Lump charcoal burns faster and hotter and has less ashes, but the temperature is harder to control at a steady temperature.
+Lump charcoal burns faster and hotter and has fewer ashes, but the temperature is harder to control at a steady temperature.

 This will give you a lot more options to grill your meat or veggies.